 Are they pet friendly?

-Yes, with a £30 surcharge dogs (of up to 15 kgs) are welcomed in eleven of the hotels selected rooms at the Cloisters – a short walk from the Main House through the herb gardens, with a £30 fee surcharge.
+Yes, with a £25 one-off surcharge, dogs (of up to 15 kgs) are welcomed in eleven of the hotel’s selected rooms at the Cloisters – a short walk from the Main House through the herb gardens.
 They are Comfy King rooms and Spacious Super King Suites.
-Your for legged friend will be provided with a super comfy bed, cleaning towel, food & water bowls as well as doggie treats.
+Your four legged friend will be provided with a super comfy bed, cleaning towel, food & water bowls as well as doggie treats.